Hendrix-CS/csci150/projects/final.md

 You might plan to spend, for example, 30 seconds on each slide and then use the remaining time doing the demo.

-**Do not show us your code**!
+{% include note.html content=" **Do not show us your code**!
 This is super boring and wastes a lot of time.
-If there is some specific code you want to show us to illustrate something that is interesting/unique about your project, or about a challenge you overcame, copy it onto one of your slides.
+If there is some specific code you want to show us to illustrate something that is interesting/unique about your project, or about a challenge you overcame, copy it onto one of your slides." %}

 If you worked on the project with a partner, **both partners** must be involved in giving the presentation.
 For example, you might have one